 The arrival of 2

-new coaches to AFR has James all excited, Emily has kindly sent James
+new coaches to AFR has James all excited, Emily has kindly sent

-them off to everybody, even Thomas & Percy
+this month showing them off to everybody, even Thomas & Percy

 can see how proud James is when he hauls these 2 coaches.
 Below;

 James take delivery of the 2 new coaches on the AFR.

 for Winter & New Arrivals!